wanna-bornb-disciplinant/d2l_pytorch/README.md

-# Mainly focus on the code of d2l-zh-pytorch written by Aston Zhang, Zachary C.Lipton, Mu Li, and Alexander J.Smola
+# PyTorch implementation and detailed supplements for the Chinese version d2l-zh-pytorch Aston Zhang, Zachary C.Lipton, Mu Li, and Alexander J.Smola
 ** Hope this code can be useful for the Chinese Beginners**

 ## Installation